Eh-laganza Eh-xtravaganza: Release

 "Eh-laganza Eh-xtravaganza" originally aired on Crave in Canada on July 2, 2020.
 The next day, the episode was released on streaming service BBC Three in the United Kingdom.
-The episode made their its debut on cable network Logo TV in the United States on July 27, 2020.
+The episode made its debut on cable network Logo TV in the United States on July 27, 2020.

 Reception

+Rita Baga (pictured in 2023) wins the main challenge.

 In a four-out-of-five review, Rebecca Alter of Vulture sees the franchise as a "mythical Greek hydra" and felt the premiere as an "old-school" episode from Logo TV.
 Alter described Kyne's characterization as RuPaul's Drag Race finalist Pearl Liaison for getting "argumentative" to their competitors and "refusing to humor" the judging panelists.
 After revealing the bottom two, she described the lip-sync contest as "meh".

 Isabel Edwards-Brown of Cosmopolitan included two quotes from Ilona Verley and Jimbo in a list comprising the series "absolute best quotes so far".
+Jimbo's performance in the mini challenge also becomes a meme and GIF reaction, with Alter describing Jimbo as "[winning] the race with her scream heard ’round the internet.

-Peter Faragher was nominated and won Best Production Design or Art Direction in a Non-Fiction Series at the 9th Canadian Screen Awards.
+Peter Faragher won a Canadian Screen Award for Best Production Design or Art Direction in a Non-Fiction Series at the 9th Canadian Screen Awards for his work on the episode.